County needs help paying for trials in Ohio family massacre

 #ReadLocal

+He feels the state should pick up all of the costs, outside of the salaries for those handling the case.
+But Ohio lawmakers will need to approve that spending.

-Ohio lawmakers at the end of last year already agreed to provide an initial $100,000 to help pay for the trials of four family members charged in the killings.
+The Legislature at the end of last year did agree to provide an initial $100,000 to help the county.
+Yost called the money a "down-payment" and said he expects there will be more money coming from the state.

+Authorities in November arrested a husband and wife and their two adult sons on charges that include aggravated murder.
+All four have pleaded not guilty to charges that could bring the death penalty if they're convicted.

+Authorities have suggested a custody dispute between the two families was a possible motive.

 Comments